Mike Mohring (politician): Career in state politics

 Mohring started his political career during the fall of the Berlin Wall by joining the New Forum.
 In 1993 he became a member of the CDU.

 Mohring was first elected to the Landtag in the 1999 state elections.
-In parliament, he served on the Committee on Internal Affairs (1999-2004) and on the Budget Committee (1999-2009).
+In parliament, he served on the Committee on Internal Affairs (1999–2004) and on the Budget Committee (1999–2009).
 From 2008, he chaired the CDU parliamentary group.

 In 2014, Mohring became leader of his party in Thuringia.
 He was reelected in 2016.
 In this capacity, he led the party's campaign for the 2019 state elections.

 Role in national politics

 On the national level, Mohring served as a CDU delegate to the Federal Convention for the purpose of electing the President of Germany in 2009, 2010 and 2012.

 In the negotiations to form a fourth coalition government under Chancellor Angela Merkel following the 2017 federal elections, Mohring was part of the working group on economic affairs, led by Thomas Strobl, Alexander Dobrindt and Brigitte Zypries.
 In 2019, he was appointed by the leaders of CDU and CSU, Annegret Kramp-Karrenbauer and Markus Söder, to the parties’ ad-hoc steering group on climate policy.

 In September 2020, Mohring announced that he would run for a parliamentary seat in the 2021 national elections.
+He did not succeed in Jena – Sömmerda – Weimarer Land I, and in 2024 also lost the state constituency Weimarer Land I – Saalfeld-Rudolstadt III.